 From automated diagnostics to personalised medicine, the healthcare sector has seen a surge in the application of data-driven technologies (including AI) to deliver health outcomes.
 To increase the rate of innovation in this space, public-health agencies have sought to make health data they control more accessible to researchers and private sector firms.

-But while data-driven technologies have the potential to revolutionise healthcare, they also come with serious risks to the public, including perpetuating algorithmic bias, impeding transparency and public scrutiny and creating risks to individual privacy.
+But while data-driven technologies have the potential to bring enormous benefits to healthcare, they also come with serious risk of harm to the people, the environment and society, including perpetuating algorithmic bias, impeding transparency and public scrutiny and creating risks to individual privacy.

-There is therefore a pressing need to understand and mitigate the potential impacts of data-driven systems before they are developed and deployed, and to address serious risks, including:
+There is therefore a pressing need to understand and mitigate the potential impacts of AI and data-driven systems in healthcare before they are developed and deployed, and to address serious risks, including, but not limited to:

-- that they will perpetuate ‘algorithmic bias’, exacerbating health inequalities by replicating entrenched social biases and racism in existing systems;
+- the perpetuation of ‘algorithmic bias’, exacerbating health inequalities by replicating entrenched social biases and racism in existing systems;

-- that they may incentivise the collection of personal data, tracking and the normalisation of surveillance, creating risks to individual privacy.
+- the collection of personal data, tracking and the normalisation of surveillance, creating risks to individual privacy.

 Understanding the potential impacts of data-driven systems before they are developed is the best way to mitigate these potential harms.
 While there is a growing academic literature around how public-sector agencies can conduct algorithmic impact assessments (AIAs),1 there remains a lack of case studies of these frameworks in practice, particularly in a healthcare setting.